 Corporate Social Responsibility (CSR) defines our approach to business.
 We leverage a variety of resources in pursuit of economic, environmental and socially sustainable operations.
 Over the past 40 years, we have continuously made improvements across our operations.
 We understand that sustainable business practice is an ongoing commitment to the wellbeing of our employees, the environment and the communities where we work.

 To put this vision into practice, we have published our first Global Reporting Initiative (GRI) Standards’ framework to our sustainability reports since 2015-2016.
 The GRI Standards are the most widely used sustainability reporting standard in the world and provides us and our stakeholders with contextual data which allows us to improve our operations.
-Click here to download the GRI Report.
+Click here to download our GRI-referenced report.

 We value our partnerships with all stakeholders and are part of various international consortia, including the UN Global Compact, UN Women’s Empowerment Principles, UN Business for Peace and the Private Sector Malaria Coalition (PSMC).
 In addition, we are an active member of the malaria community and are members the Roll Back Malaria (RBM) Vector Control Working Group as well as the RBM Strategic Communications Partner Committee.